x0prc/AnR2/README.md

 ![A](https://github.com/user-attachments/assets/b422e604-047c-471d-bad6-12f05884ea94)
 A Proof-of-Concept Project prepared in accordance to create Anonymous Routing for files/messages.
+It is similar to Onion Routing but enhances performance by bundling multiple messages together.
+This project allows users to send a message, which is then encrypted on the backend via a simplified Garlic Routing mechanism, and the encrypted message is displayed back to the user.

 # Motivation
 Inspiration for this project came from communicating with a person whom I wanted to share a message without anyone else knowing about the secret.
 I could've just used pre-existent methods, but where is the nerve-wracking hardwork in that ;).